 Public-Key Addressable Resource Records

 The simplest possible streamlined integration between the Domain Name System and peer-to-peer overlay networks, enabling self-issued public keys to function as sovereign, publicly addressable, censorship-resistant top-level domains.
-This system would be accessible to anyone capable of maintaining a private key.
+This system is accessible to anyone capable of maintaining a private key.

 Where we are going, this https://o4dksfbqk85ogzdb5osziw6befigbuxmuxkuxq8434q89uj56uyy resolves everywhere!